Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Holomorphy of a simplified parameter-to-solution map with Lebesgue sample paths

 \section{Holomorphy of a simplified parameter-to-solution map with Lebesgue sample paths}

-In the present section, we aim at proving stronger regularity and sparsity properties of the random LLG parameter-to-solution map again based on the general strategy outlined in Section \ref{sec:proofstrategy}.
+In this section, we aim at proving stronger regularity and sparsity properties of the random LLG parameter-to-solution map again based on the general strategy outlined in Section \ref{sec:proofstrategy}.
 A key observation is that these properties depend on the Banach spaces chosen for the sample paths of the random coefficients (in our case, the Wiener process) and the sample paths of the solutions (in our case, the magnetizations).
 In this case, we show that using \emph{Lebesgue} spaces for the time variable is superior to using Hölder spaces.

-Because of the nonlinear nature of the random LLG problem, the results hold only for a simplified version of the stochastic input.
+Because of the nonlinear nature of the random LLG equation, the results hold only for a simplified version of the stochastic input.
 We make the following modelling assumptions: \begin{itemize} \item The sample paths of the Wiener process $W$ are ``small''.
 This is justified e.g. for small final times $T \ll 1$ with high probability; \item The gradient $\nabla \bg$ is ``small'', meaning that the stochastic noise is spatially uniform.
-This is justified for small domain sizes (samples in real-world applications are often in the nano- and micrometer range). \end{itemize} This leads to the following simplifications in the random LLG residual (defined in \eqref{eq:forward_map_holder_law}):
+This is justified for small domain sizes (samples in real-world applications are often in the nano- and micrometer range). \end{itemize} Altogether, we end up with the following simplifications in the random LLG residual (defined in \eqref{eq:forward_map_holder_law}):

 Consequently, we approximate $\hC(W,\m)$ defined in \eqref{eq:def_CHat} with the first order expansion

 where $\bg\in C^{2+\alpha}(D)$.
 This term appears in the \emph{simplified random LLG residual}